 Can you make gravy from a brined turkey?

-Typically gravy is made with turkey drippings, but in the case of a brined turkey, sometimes the drippings can be overly salty.
+People typically make gravy with turkey drippings, but in the case of a brined turkey, sometimes the drippings can be overly salty.
 You should taste the drippings before you proceed with your gravy.
 If you think the drippings are on the saltier side, you can always use unsalted chicken or turkey broth to keep the seasoning of your gravy at the proper level.

 How long do you cook a turkey?

 A turkey needs to cook in the oven for approximately 15 minutes per pound.
-After your turkey comes out of the brining liquid, dry it with paper towels, then roast it for the appropriate amount of time based on the size of your bird.
+Roast your turkey for the appropriate amount of time based on the size of your bird.
 A turkey is done when a thermometer inserted into the thickest part of the thigh registers 165 degrees F.

 Sliced roasted turkey on a serving platter.